awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 ## Appendix B - Lambda triggers

-- Storage bucket [OBJECT_CREATED] - When the user uploads a _.jpg/_.jpeg to the presigned URL in the storage bucket, the DetectLabelsFn function is invoked.
+- Storage bucket [OBJECT_CREATED] - When the user uploads a _.jpg_ or _.jpeg_ to the presigned URL in the storage bucket, the `DetectLabelsFn` function is invoked.